davidkmw0810/2019SP/README.md

 ### 2. Make basic '.C' file
  Make code for printing 'Hello World!'.

- Command is 'makec <filename>'
+ Command is 'makec {filename}'
 ### 3. Make socket code on language C
  Make code for connecting socket.
-It is project in our Network class.
+ > It is project in our Network class.
 I copy that.
- Command is 'socketc <filename>'
+ Command is 'socketc {filename}'
 ### 4. Can change user's name
  When you run the shell, user is 'guest'.
-If you want to change user, do 'login <id> <pw>'
+If you want to change user, do 'login {id} {pw}'